okraaij/automated-shortinterest-email-report/README.md

   - if data has been updated:
     - do nothing
   - else (data was not updated):
-    - send email to request data to be updated
+    - send email to request data to be updated within 20 minutes
     - set timer for 30 minutes
+    - 15.25 external script checks whether new data was placed in folder, if yes write to database
   - 15.30 if data still has not been updated:
     - send email that data has not been updated
   - else (if data was updated):